-The Maya Centre recognises the importance of nuance in our approach to therapy.
-Focusing on Black women, guest blogger Hannah Uguru unpacks how differences in race and gender inform mental health outcomes and ways to alleviate disparities.
+Focusing on Black women, The Maya Centre is thinking about how race and gender differences inform mental health outcomes and ways to alleviate these disparities.

 It’s been highlighted that Black women in the UK experience increased mental health problems compared to other races, but the true level of inequality may shock you when placed under a critical lens.
 As women, we’re already twice as likely to be diagnosed with clinical depression than men, but Black women are only half as likely to seek medical assistance as white women.
 Hormonal reasons are not all that is responsible for this gender disparity, with the Mayo Clinic identifying issues influenced by a global culture of misogyny as contributing factors to increased levels of mental distress among women.
 With this in mind, it’s no wonder that living in a society informed by anti-Black racism is also having similar detrimental effects.
 Black people are over 4 times as likely to be detained under the Mental Health Act than any other race in Britain, with the bulk of this overrepresentation linked to Afro-Caribbean communities.
 So, what can we do about this?